eventphone/hotline/README.md

   - ask for topic (via DTMF)
   - send HTTP API Request containing caller number, zip code and topic to REST Endpoint
 - [corona.py](hotline/corona.py) - python version of the gemeinschaft.online hotline
-- [api.tcl](hotline/api.tcl) - minimal HTTP API Example, which sends the caller to en HTTP endpoint and plays success or failed messages
+- [api.tcl](hotline/api.tcl) - minimal HTTP API Example, which sends the caller to an HTTP endpoint and plays success or failed messages

 More examples can be found in the [yate-tcl](https://github.com/bef/yate-tcl) repository.